 Francisca Garay, Saphir's Alternate Director, presenting the work of the Institute.

-"Saphir is much more than its research associates," Francisca Garay, Saphir Millennium Institute's Alternate Director, told the event, "we are also our adjunct researchers, senior researchers, young people, students, technicians and engineers.
-In her presentation, Garay spoke about Saphir's lines of research, about the projects on which its research and technical staff are working, about the international projects with which we are collaborating, about the training of students, engineers and technicians, the scientific production and scientific dissemination carried out at Saphir, among other topics.
+"Saphir is much more than its research associates," Francisca Garay, Alternate Director of the Saphir Millennium Institute, said at the event, "we are also our adjunct researchers, seniors, juniors, students, technicians and engineers."
+In her presentation, Garay spoke about Saphir's lines of research, about the projects on which its research and technical staff is working, about the international projects with which we are collaborating, about the training of students, engineers and technicians, the scientific production and scientific dissemination carried out at Saphir, among other topics.

 From the standard model to water potability

-To understand the work being done at Saphir, you need to know a bit about particle physics.
-Therefore, Alfonso Zerwekh (academic at the Universidad Técnica Federico Santa María and research associate at Saphir) talked about the standard model, which, although it is the most successful particle physics theory to date, is unable to explain several anomalies that have been discovered (such as the fact that it cannot explain gravity or the existence of dark matter).
+To understand the work being done at Saphir, it is necessary to know a little about particle physics.
+Therefore, Alfonso Zerwekh (academic at the Universidad Técnica Federico Santa María and associate researcher at Saphir) spoke about the standard model, which, although it is the most successful particle physics theory to date, is unable to explain several anomalies discovered (such as the fact that it cannot explain gravity or the existence of dark matter).
 This means that the standard model is incomplete or needs to be reformulated.

-At this point, Giovanna Cottin (academic at the Universidad Adolfo Ibáñez and young researcher at Saphir) talked about how the theoretical physics group collaborates with the experimental physics group to make better use of the data generated in the experiments and reinterpret them in the light of theories other than the standard model.
-This collaboration, Cottin explained, is key to developing new theories that expand the standard model to explain well various phenomena observed in the subatomic universe.
+At this point, Giovanna Cottin (academic at Universidad Adolfo Ibáñez and young researcher at Saphir) spoke about how the theoretical physics group collaborates with the experimental physics group to make the most of the data generated in the experiments and reinterpret them in the light of theories other than the standard model.
+This collaboration, Cottin explained, is key to developing new theories that expand the standard model to better explain various phenomena observed in the subatomic universe.

-Other projects Saphir is working on include the measurement of radon gas in Chile (a radioactive gas that is the second cause of lung cancer in the world) and the design and construction of detectorsdetectors, both for CERN's Atlas experiment and for other particle physics experiments around the world.
+Other projects Saphir is working on are the measurement of radon gas in Chile (a radioactive gas that is the second leading cause of lung cancer in the world) and the design and construction of radon detectors. and the design and construction of detectorsfor both the CERN Atlas experiment and other particle physics experiments around the world.

-Finally, the presentation discussed the projects on machine learningmachine learning projects, computational techniques for analysing massive amounts of data (such as those produced in proton collisions at CERN's Atlas experiment), identifying patterns in them and generating predictions.
-This area of research, as well as serving as an input for experimental and theoretical physics, has applications beyond the subatomic.
+Finally, in the presentation, we talked about the projects of machine learningmachine learning projects, computational techniques for analyzing massive amounts of data (such as those produced in proton collisions at CERN's Atlas experiment), identifying patterns in them and generating predictions.
+This area of research, in addition to serving as an input for experimental and theoretical physics, has applications that go beyond the subatomic.

 Analysis and visit to laboratories